-- Mr. Hiroo Kato is a candidate for the position of Outside Corporate Auditor in accordance with relevant law and regulation.
-Although he has not been involved in corporate management other than formerly as Outside Director and Outside Corporate Auditor, The Board of Directors recommends his election as his wealth of experience related to corporate finance and accounting and his broad range of insight would enable him to effectively perform the duties of the office of Outside Corporate Auditor. - In accordance with Article 427 Paragraph 1 of the Corporation Law, the Company plans to conclude an agreement with Mr. Hiroo Kato, if elected, which would limit his liability as specified in Article 423 Paragraph 1 of the Corporation Law, the amount of his liability being either ¥10 million or the minimum amount stipulated by law or ordinance, whichever is higher.
+• Mr. Kazuo Tezuka is a candidate for the position of Outside Corporate Auditor in accordance with relevant law and regulation.
+The term of his office as Outside Corporate Auditor of the Company will be four years at the close of this Ordinary General Meeting of Shareholders.
+Although he has not been involved in corporate management other than formerly as Outside Director or Outside Corporate Auditor, the Board of Directors recommends his election as Outside Corporate Auditor so that his wealth of experience related to corporate legal affairs and broad range of insight as attorney would enable him to effectively perform the duties of the office of Outside Corporate Auditor.